Azure-Samples/cosmosdb-materialized-views/README.md

         "lastUpdate": "2019-03-22T19:50:17Z"
     }

+The document contain aggregated data for the device specified in `id`, as long as the aggregated value in `aggregationSum` and the last sent value in the `lastValue` field.

-There is also a `global` materialized view, where the last value *for each device* is stored:
+The `global` materialized view is where the last value *for each device* is stored:

     {
         "id": "global",